Bio-protocol/Maize_ATAC_STARR_seq/README.md

 sbatch step07_plot_enhancer_activity.sh
 ```

-## Downstream analysis
+## Downstream analysis and expected results
-See the [paper](https://bio-protocol.org/default.aspx) for a downstream analysis use case.
+See the [paper](https://bio-protocol.org/default.aspx) for a downstream analysis and expected results.